The historic sites of St Clement are highly diverse ranging from defence towers to archaeological sites and even mythical spots.

 The other notable beach in St Clement is Green Island Beach.
 Located opposite the island of La Motte, more commonly known as Green Island, the beach is the southernmost point in Jersey.
 One of the island’s most popular beaches for locals due to its abundance of parking and incredible landscape, Green Island Beach is a sun trap in a sheltered bay.
 Offering some of the clearest waters surrounding the island, Green Island Beach is also a popular spot for snorkelers looking to explore the underwater world.
 During low tide, visitors to the beach can walk across to Green Island and explore the islet which is a registered archaeological site.

-Shopping, Dining and Nightlife in St Clement
+St Clement Shopping, Dining and Nightlife

 With such close proximity to St Helier, the main shopping in St Clement is limited to small town chain stores and local businesses.
 For those in search of a wider range of stores, Liberty Wharf shopping centre is a 10 minute drive away in St Helier.

 Dining in St Clement has more to offer with incredible beach cafes, local bistros and family restaurants.
 There are plenty of dining locations to choose from in St Clement with a variety of cuisines on offer.
 A particular highlight is Cocorico at Samares Manor, a French inspired cafe serving up crepes, galettes and croque monsieur.
 Nightlife is low-key in St Clement and limited to traditional pubs, some of which have open mic nights and live entertainment.